Models for differential cross section in proton-proton scattering and their implications at ISR and LHC energies: Methodology

-The parameters ${A_1}$, ${A_2}$, ${A_3}$, ${A_4}$, ${B_1}$, ${B_2}$, ${B_3}$, ${B_4}$, $\alpha$, $\eta$, $\mu$, $m$, and $n$ are free parameters, determined through fitting the data at all the energies.
-The parameter $t_0$ is a reference momentum scale (in $\textrm{GeV}^{2}$) controlling the onset of the saturation term.
+The parameters ${A_1}$, ${A_2}$, ${A_3}$, ${A_4}$, ${B_1}$, ${B_2}$, ${B_3}$, ${B_4}$, $\alpha$, $\eta$, $\mu$, $m$, and $n$ are free parameters, determined through fitting the model with $pp$ elastic differential cross section data for the energies mentioned in Table I. The parameter $t_0$ is a reference momentum scale (in $\textrm{GeV}^{2}$) controlling the onset of the saturation term.
 However, the first term contains a power law factor ${t^{-m}}$ which suppresses the cross section at high t values.
 And the second exponential term contains a power law factor ${t^{-n}}$ and a logarithmic correction $Log(1+\alpha t/t_0)$.
 The logarithmic factor grows slowly and enhances the behavior of the cross section mildly as t increases.
 At small t, $Log(1+\alpha t/t_0) \approx \alpha t/t_0$ and it behaves linearly, i.e., the whole correction $\approx t^{-(n-1)}$.
-At large t, the logarithm grows slowly thereby adding a soft enhancement to the suppression.
-The fitted parameter values of this model are given in table 6.
+At large t, the logarithm grows slowly, thereby adding a soft enhancement to the suppression.
+The parameter values of this model are given in Table VII.